darkoxv88/Bioshock2IncreasedDifficultyMod/ReadMe.txt

 -> Thuggish Splicers take 5% less damage (excluding the ones in the first area (Prelude)) -> Leadhead Splicers take 12% less damage (excluding the ones in the first area (Prelude)) -> Player: Incinerate Plasmid damage reduced by 10%
--> Player: all shoked/electric stun duration inflicted to enemies is reduced by 20% -> Player: all frozen stun duration inflicted to enemies is reduced by 30% -> Player: Shotgun 00Buck Ammo damage reduced by 15.8% -> Player: Shotgun Solid Slug Ammo damage reduced by 15% -> Player: Shotgun Solid Slug Ammo anti-personnel damage further reduced by 14.7% -> Player: Shotgun Phosphorus Buck Ammo headshot damage multiplier decreased from 1.5 to 1.35 -> Player: Shotgun Solid Slug Ammo headshot damage multiplier decreased from 2.0 to 1.65 -> Player: increased the Electric damage in water taken by 5% -> Player: sets the damage taken multiplier to 1.22
+-> Player: all shocked/electric stun duration inflicted to enemies is reduced by 20% -> Player: all frozen stun duration inflicted to enemies is reduced by 30% -> Player: Shotgun 00Buck Ammo damage reduced by 15.8% -> Player: Shotgun Solid Slug Ammo damage reduced by 15% -> Player: Shotgun Solid Slug Ammo anti-personnel damage further reduced by 14.7% -> Player: Shotgun Phosphorus Buck Ammo headshot damage multiplier decreased from 1.5 to 1.35 -> Player: Shotgun Solid Slug Ammo headshot damage multiplier decreased from 2.0 to 1.65 -> Player: Spear Gun (Spear, Rocket Spear, Trap Spear) Ammo direct hit damage reduced by 4% -> Player: increased the Electric damage in water taken by 5% -> Player: sets the damage taken multiplier to 1.22